mtomic/wordpress-install/README.md

 9. Navigate to http://mysite.dev or whatever server name you specified in Step 3 and you should see your new WordPress site ready to go.

 You can also log into your WordPress admin using the default admin/admin credentials.
 I suggest you change this as soon as you install the site.
+You could also modify this script to allow for different database prefix and site title options, but I generally leave those to default values.

 Notes
 =============